koodilehto/website-poller/README.md

 Change the paths at ./install.sh run it or add the crontab entry yourself: @hourly DISPLAY=:0.0 /path/to/websitepoller.py > /dev/null

-Make sure you have `python-notify`.
+Make sure you have `python-notify` installed in order for the notications to work.

 ### OS X